godatadriven/godatadriven-blog/content/kerberos_kdc_install.md

 	To see what else you can do with the kadmin commnand, look at the <a href="http://web.mit.edu/kerberos/krb5-devel/doc/admin/admin_commands/kadmin_local.html" target="_blank">MIT Kerberos Documentation - kadmin</a>.

-1. Now we should test if our KDC is issue tickets correctly.
+1. Now we should test if our KDC is issuing tickets correctly.

 		[root]$ kinit user1
 			Password for user1@GDD.NL: